DevRev

 Historical imports

-You can view currently running and previous imports from any source, including GitHub, by navigating to Settings > Imports.
+To view currently running and previous imports from various sources, including GitHub, follow these steps:

 Sync to DevRev